ontola/home/_posts/2019-12-15-publishing-Dutch-governmental-meetings-as-linked-data.md

 They use meeting software to organize and distribute their agenda items, documents, motions, and reports online.
 However, all these applications tend to work quite differently, all with their own information schemes.
 Also, many of the proceedings and documents are saved in PDF format and are often not publicly accessible to download.
-With our access to these systems and a lot of time to understand and implement the various APIs, we were able to bring everything together and create a standardized, searchable base of information which is always publicly accessible.
+With our access to these systems and a lot of time to understand and implement the various APIs, we were able to bring everything together and create a standardized, searchable base of information that is always publicly accessible.

-Most of the interesting information is hidden away in PDF files.
+Most of the interesting information hides in PDF files.
 We wrote ETL (extract, load, transform) software using Python, Celery and Elasticsearch that gets all the source files, standardizes it to a single model and loads the text into various query systems.
 We store and cache all these files in Google Cloud Storage, along with the referencing sources and metadata.
 This enables us to serve files that are not accessible through the default API of the meeting software sources.